8 October 2017

 The Marina Bar turned out to be a good choice.
 The coffee was good and there was even food for those who wanted it.
 We had what is possibly one of the best times I’ve ever had during a race, drinking coffee, chatting and laughing.
 It certainly beat all the standing around on a cold field I usually do.
 Note to race organisers, a decent cafe near the race start and finish is a great idea.

 Of course we had to go back out in the wind eventually.
-We got back to the finish line just in time to see Gerry heading for the line, followed by a steady stream of Spitfire shirts, including Commando, who was right up there with the fast boys.
+We got back to the finish line just in time to see the first runners heading for the line.
+Behind them were a steady stream of assorted pirates and Commando, who was right up there with the fast boys.

 While the runners were coming down the narrow road a small group of impatient car drivers sat with their engines running beside them.
 Why they were there when the road had been closed for the race is a mystery.
 When one car began to attempt a turn in the road across the stream of runners a marshal walked up and spoke to the driver.
 It made no difference.
 For the rest of the race there were cars sneaking down the road beside the poor runners and even a big white van turning round.
 Thankfully no one was hurt but it was more by luck than judgement.
 At least one of the cars seemed to be there to pick up a runner who’d finished.
 If our wonderful Kylie can get from the official car park and back on her crutches, there really is no excuse for that!
 All the drivers concerned should be ashamed of themselves.

 Anyway, rant over.
-Thankfully the rest of the Spitfires and all the other runners made it to the finish line safely despite breathing in more petrol fumes than was strictly necessary and having to weave their way between the moving cars.
+Thankfully the rest of the runners made it to the finish line safely despite breathing in more petrol fumes than was strictly necessary and having to weave their way between the moving cars.
 As usual we waited until the last runner crossed the line, cheering like lunatics for every single one.
-If you’re a Spitfire it doesn’t matter how fast or how slow you are, you get the same welcome.

 All that was left to do was walk back up the road to the proper car park and find our cars.
 Of course I couldn’t help stopping for a few snatched photos along the way.
 The little boats in the marina were too pretty to resist.